victorjonsson/jQuery-Form-Validator/README.md

 ### Support for HTML5

 As of version 2.2 (unreleased) you can use this plugin as a fallback solution for the validation attributes in the HTML5 spec.
-Add the module `html5` to the module string and you can use the following native features:
+Add the module `html5` to the module declaration and you can use the following native features:

 **Attributes**: require, pattern, maxlength, min, max, placeholder